Learn about Spain’s government and political systems to ensure you can keep up with the news and current events while living as an expat in Spain.

-Regional identity and organisation is very strong in Spain, and the 1978 Constitution emphasised the right to autonomy and self-government in recognition of this.
-However, although the Spanish political system is highly decentralised and devolved, the central government retains full sovereignty.
+Regional identity and organization are very strong in Spain, and the 1978 Constitution emphasized the right to autonomy and self-government in recognition of this.
+However, although the Spanish political system is highly decentralized and devolved, the central government retains full sovereignty.

-The autonomous communities are organised along the lines of a parliamentary system, each one consisting of an executive and a legislative division with its own Statute of Autonomy approved by national parliament.
-However the exact structures vary between the communities, with more power devolved to the “historic nationalities” in the Basque Country, Catalonia and Galicia.
+The autonomous communities are organized along the lines of a parliamentary system, each one consisting of an executive and a legislative division with its own Statute of Autonomy approved by national parliament.
+However, the exact structures vary between the communities, with more power devolved to the “historic nationalities” in the Basque Country, Catalonia, and Galicia.

 The autonomous communities in Spain are Andalucia, Aragon, Asturias, Balearic Islands, Basque Country, Canary islands, Cantabria, Castilla-La Mancha, Castilla Y Leon, Catalonia, Extremadura, Galicia, La Rioja, Madrid, Murcia, Navarra and Valencia.
 The two autonomous cities are Ceuta and Melilla.

-Local government in Spain is mostly conducted at municipal level.
-Citizens elect local councillors who then choose a Mayor who will appoint a board of governors.
-Duties of municipalities include managing the local police, traffic policy, urban planning, social services and local taxation.
+Local government in Spain is mostly conducted at the municipal level.
+Citizens elect local councilors who then choose a Mayor who will appoint a board of governors.
+Duties of municipalities include managing the local police, traffic policy, urban planning, social services, and local taxation.

 How the Spanish political system works in practice